Can you remove powder coat with a heat gun

 Using a heat gun is a common method for removing powder coat from various surfaces.
 This method involves applying heat directly to the powder coat until it becomes soft and starts to bubble.
 Once the powder coat is soft and bubbly, it can be scraped off using a putty knife or other scraping tool.

-See also Will a heat gun melt plastic
+See also Can you kill weeds with a heat gun

 Here is a step-by-step guide on how to use a heat gun to remove powder coat: